-There is also a three-term analogy of equation (\ref{2term_fs}), which reflects the cyclic automorphism group of order three, in the so-called equianharmonic case where the Weierstrass invariant $g_2=0$ (and $g_3$ is assumed non-zero).
-Let $\zeta$ be a primitive cube root of unity, (without loss of generality we may take \(\zeta=(-1+\sqrt{-3})/2\) ).
-Then the functions specialised to this case satisfy
+The equianharmonic case is when the elliptic invariant $g_2=0$ (and $g_3$ is assumed non-zero).
+In this case there is a three-term analogy of equation (\ref{2term_fs}) which reflects the cyclic automorphism group of order three.
+Let $\zeta$ be a primitive cube root of unity (without loss of generality we may take $\zeta=(-1+\sqrt{-3})/2$).
+Then the Weierstrass functions specialised to this case satisfy